Key Studies in DiabetesThere have been many studies in those with diabetes. Below we summarize some of the most well-known and important studies.

 Studies of people with type 1 diabetes to date have found no evidence that preemptive insulin injections can prevent or delay the onset of disease.
 Studies of other early treatments are ongoing.

 Prevention of Diabetes Complications Trials

 Diabetes can lead to many complications, both macrovascular (heart attack and stroke) and microvascular (eye, kidney, and nerve damage).
-Below we summarize many of the largest and most well-known trials which investigated prevention of these complications with optimal blood glucose control.
+Below we summarize many of the largest and most well-known trials which investigated prevention of these complications with a range of A1C targets.

 Diabetes Control and Complications Trial (DCCT)

 A study of 1,441 people with type 1 diabetes found that nerve damage to the retina, known as diabetic retinopathy, could be dramatically reduced by maintaining healthy blood sugar levels over a 6.5-year period.
 Tight blood sugar control also reduced development of kidney disease and cardiovascular disease.
 However, patients with tight blood sugar control were more likely than others to have bouts of low blood sugar.